-Play parks
+Play Parks

-There are several recreational parks some of these having been created as part of the new housing developments in the village.
+There are several recreational parks, some of these having been created as part of the new housing developments in the village.
 These areas are well used by residents, are of good quality and have been specifically designed for children and younger teenagers.
-The Parish Council precept expenditure ensure these facilities are well maintained, safe and upgraded were necessary.
+The Parish Council precept expenditure ensure these facilities are well maintained, safe and upgraded where necessary.

-Football pitches and other recreational facilities
+Football Pitches and other Recreational Facilities

 Bagworth has a dedicated sports field with 5 football pitches.
 It runs teams for adults and young people.
 Additionally, there is a small public area near a park where informal football games are possible.
-The recreational ground (known locally as QEII) has just received a grant award (with additional monies provided by the Parish Council) to build a new general-purpose sports facility.
-This will both enhance local sports facilities and assist in the development of new sports activity in the surrounding parishes.
-Development will commence during 2020.
 The survey results show that some 88% of Bagworth respondents when asked, access their local recreation parks with a 95% having access to public footpaths.
 Other sports and leisure facilities outside Bagworth are also used with Hinckley and Coalville (Whitwick) accounting for 40% of survey respondents preferences.
+The Parish Council are always looking for partnerships with local football clubs to enhance the facilities available at the recreational ground.